For CNS, domain records are managed via the default

 Addresses are stored in plain text format according to an address space standard established by each currency.
 The currency's namespace can contain additional currency-specific attributes to facilitate payment delivery.

 However, key names for those attributes are not yet standardized.
 Please contact Unstoppable Domains support if you need such attributes to be added to the standard.

 Some tickers of very popular cryptocurrencies are not yet standardized.
 Example:

 LINK for Chainlink.
 A standardized list of tickers can be found in SLIP-0044.
 However, a more extended list of conventional tickers is available at cripti/cryptocurrencies.

 Example crypto records setup:

-USDT presents on multiple chains and key format is slightly different.
-More details can be found in the Records Reference section
+USDT is present on multiple chains and key format is slightly different.
+More details can be found in the Records Reference documentation.

-This enables users to interact with applications that could store keys and other information on a domain — making the domains a metadata repository or cross application identifier.
+This enables members to interact with applications that could store keys and other information on a domain — making the domains a metadata repository or cross application identifier.

 The CNS Resolver and UNS RecordStorage also implement a preset mechanism.
 The records inside are stored as a nested mapping.

 Token ID -> Preset ID -> Key -> Value